Cymbeline: 21st century

-Also in 2012 the South Sudan Theatre Company staged Cymbeline in Juba Arabic for the Shakespeare's Globe "Globe to Globe" festival.
+Also in 2012, the South Sudan Theatre Company staged Cymbeline in Juba Arabic for the Shakespeare's Globe "Globe to Globe" festival.
 It was translated by Derik Uya Alfred and directed by Joseph Abuk.
 Connections between the content of the play and South Sudan's own political struggle have been drawn by the production's producers, as well as some scholars.
 Overall, the production was well received by audiences and critics.
 Critic Matt Truman gave the production four out of five stars, saying "The world's youngest nation seems delighted to be here and, played with this much heart, even Shakespeare's most rambling romance becomes irresistible."

 In 2013, Samir Bhamra directed the play for Phizzical Productions with six actors playing multiple parts for a UK national tour.
 The cast included Sophie Khan Levy as Innojaan, Adam Youssefbeygi, Tony Hasnath, Liz Jadav and Robby Khela.
 The production was set in the souks of Dubai and the Bollywood film industry during the 1990s communal riots and received acclaim from reviewers and academics alike.

 Also in 2013, a folk musical adaptation of Cymbeline was performed at the First Folio Theatre in Oak Brook, Illinois.
 The setting was the American South during the Civil War, with Cymbeline as a man of high status who avoids military service.
 The play was performed outdoors and was accompanied by traditional Appalachian folk songs.

 In 2015, at Shakespeare's Globe in the Sam Wanamaker Playhouse, a production was directed by Sam Yates where the role of Innogen was played by Emily Barber and Jonjo O'Neill as Posthumus.

 In 2016, Melly Still directed Cymbeline at the Royal Shakespeare Company.
 This version of the play was performed at the Royal Shakespeare Theatre before moving to the Barbican in late 2016.
 The performance featured Bethan Cullinane as Innogen and Gillian Bevan as Cymbeline.

+In 2023, Gregory Doran directed Cymbeline at the Royal Shakespeare Theatre.
+It was his final production as artistic director, and received largely positive reviews.
+The cast included Peter De Jersey as Cymbeline and Amber James as Imogen.

+Also in 2023, San Francisco's Free Shakespeare in the Park performed Cymbeline, directed by Maryssa Wanlass, with a David Bowie/fantasy-themed focus on the play's queer interpretations.